 - Good posture – being aware of body posture and correcting it whether you are sitting at a desk or just walking can help relieve neck pain.

-- Herbs – there are a number of herbs, including licorice, catnip, chamomile, kava root, horseradish, and valerian that can soothe stiff, achy neck muscles.
+- Herbs – there are several herbs, including licorice, catnip, chamomile, kava root, horseradish, and valerian that can soothe stiff, achy neck muscles.
 A lot of these herbs have great anti-inflammatory properties.
 Adding a few drops of horseradish oil to a warm bath is known as an effective remedy for a stiff neck.

 - Hydration – drinking a lot of water can help, especially if the neck spasms are due to dehydration.